sarthakworks/py/README.md

 # Python MongoDB API Project

+It automatically start deployment in render on each push https://sarthak-nohj.onrender.com/comments

 This is a Flask-based Python application that connects to a MongoDB Atlas database.
 It retrieves data from the `sample_mflix` database (specifically the `comments` collection) and serves it via an API.

 ## 1. How to Run Locally